 It’s no wonder many parents dread the holidays.

-And the holidays can give all of us a lot more of these problems to solve, which is why behavioral problems can seem more intense during these times.
+And the holidays can give us a lot more of these problems to solve, which is why behavioral problems can seem more intense during these times.

 For example, let’s say your son doesn’t want to go to Grandma’s house for dinner.
 Instead, he wants to stay home and play video games.
 So he acts out and gets angry.